winsiderss/systeminformer/README.txt

 == Plugins ==

-To use plugins, follow these steps:

-1. Create a directory called "plugins" in the same directory as ProcessHacker.exe.
-2. Copy the plugin DLL files into the "plugins" directory.
-3. Open Process Hacker and make sure "Enable plugins" in Options is ticked.
-4. Restart Process Hacker if necessary.

 Plugins can be configured from Hacker > Plugins.

 If you experience any crashes involving plugins, make sure they